P229 - Beyond the Color Wheel: Exploring Color and Pigment (in acrylic paint)

 Brushes: bring what you are comfortable with.
 Look at my Favorite Materials page on my website for a link to the brushes I use.
 Several sizes.

 Palette Knife: for mixing paints on the palette

 Big Fat Roll of Paper Towels

-Supply fee is $5 paid to instructor at beginning of class:
+Materials fee $5 paid directly to instructor at beginning of class includes: